rakeshch/Advance-Lane-Finding/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature is calculated based on the [reference](https://www.intmath.com/applications-differentiation/8-radius-curvature.php) and is labelled as "Radius of Curvature" in my project file.
+The radius of curvature is calculated based on the [reference](https://www.intmath.com/applications-differentiation/8-radius-curvature.php) and is labeled as "Radius of Curvature" in my project file.

 The pixel values of the lane are scaled into meters using the scaling factors defined as follows: